 Transient Global Amnesia

 Transient global amnesia is anterograde and usually retrograde amnesia that begins suddenly and lasts up to 24 h.
-Diagnosis is primarily clinical but includes laboratory tests and CT, MRI, or both to evaluate central circulation.
+Diagnosis is primarily clinical but includes laboratory tests and CT, MRI, or both.
 The amnesia typically remits spontaneously but may recur.
 There is no specific treatment, but underlying abnormalities are corrected.

-Most (75%) cases of transient global amnesia occur in people aged 50 to 70; this disorder rarely occurs in patients < 40.
+Most (75%) cases of transient global amnesia occur in people aged 50 to 70; this disorder rarely occurs in people < 40.

 The etiology of transient global amnesia is not clear.
 Suggested mechanisms include those related to migraine, hypoxia and/or ischemia, venous flow abnormalities, or seizures, as well as psychologic factors.